kishorereddy/slate-templates/README.md

 ###[See slatetemplates.com !](http://www.slatetemplates.com)

 # platform support
+Slate templates are available currrently for android and windows phone.
+They allow cross-platform UI development allowing you to create native UIs for both android and windows phone.

 | platform | notes |
 |:-- |:-- |
 | ![output here](/media/android.png?raw=true) | currently available for android, see sample app |